hatwell/starting_out/README.md

 * **CodeNewbie**
  * Code Newbie is a fun, open and diverse community of people all learning to code.
-The founder of the community - the amazing Saron Yitbarek - hosts this podcast.
+The founder of the community - the amazing [Saron Yitbarek](https://twitter.com/saronyitbarek) - hosts this podcast.
 Every week she interviews someone from the world of coding, covering everything from the ethics of coding to getting your first job as a developer to accesibility.
 These interviews are all conducted with noobs in mind, so they become interesting deep dives, while remaining accessible.
 [CodeNewbie Podcast](https://www.codenewbie.org/podcast)

+#### <a name="meetups"></a>Meetups

+* **CodeBar**
+ * Ok, I apprectiate that the thought of meetups can be a little bit scary.
+Meeting people - in real life?
+Ugh.
+Codebar is amazing.
+Its mission is *to enable underrepresented people to learn programming in a safe and collaborative environment* and it's perfect for beginners and specifically those from groups underrepresented in tech.
+They host meetups in cities all over the world where tech professionals volunteer their time to teach about different languages and technologies.
+In my experience it's been a fun and freeform environment where learners are paired with students based on what they want to learn.
+It's a great place to support your self-study and ask questions of other learners and people with tech industry experience.
+Plus, it's totally free and there's always food!